SELECTIVE PROJECTS AND PUBLICATIONS (update coming soon)

-ONGOING STUDY: DO CHILDREN WITH ASD PERCEIVE PROSODY DIFFERENTLY FROM TYPICALLY-DEVELOPING CHILDREN?
+ONGOING STUDY: UNDERSTANDING PROSODY IN CHILDREN WITH ASD

 Successful communication depends on both what is said and how something is said.
 This aspect of language is collectively referred to as prosody and is ubiquitous in human communication.
 Individuals with ASD demonstrate significant difficulties with at least one aspect of prosody.
 Not only are prosodic deficits likely to persist and affect long-term social and communicative competence in individuals with ASD, they also create stigmatizing barriers to social integration and acceptance, which directly impact their interpersonal relationships, professional opportunities, emotional development, and overall quality of life.
 Thus, accurate identification and effective interventions that target prosodic deficits are necessary to improve long-term social and communication outcomes for individuals with ASD.

 This project aims to understand the perception of prosody in children with ASD and is guided by three aims: